Call for papers – APSA 2022, Montreal

-Critical Policy Studies related group is pleased to announce Call for Papers for APSA 2021 meeting (Seattle, September 30 – October 3) on the topic ‘Critical approaches to the study of the crisis in politics and policymaking’.
-Deadline January 14 2021.
+Critical Policy Studies related group hosted a panel on ‘Critical approaches to the study of the crisis in politics and policymaking’ during APSA 2021 Annual Meeting.

 Contemporary politics and public policy seem to be moving from one crisis to another.
 In policy terms, better-studied crises, like the climate emergency or increasing economic inequality, have recently been joined by sudden challenges to public health and economic security brought by the COVID-19 pandemic.
 In procedural terms, a long-present crisis of depoliticisation and exclusion in democratic politics has been overshadowed by the crisis presented by radical right-wing populism and an increasingly toxic public sphere.
 Papers in this panel consider how critical policy studies can aid our understandings of crisis in contemporary politics and public policy.
 Among other possibilities, we welcome submissions that draw on the diverse conceptual and methodological tools of critical policy analysis to understand how powerful actors construct crises; that illustrate how marginalised groups are mobilising in the face of surfacing crises; or that analyse how to promote tools of dialogue, inclusion and reflection to address the multi-faceted challenges contemporary democracies face.